layal-fawaz/layal-fawaz/README.md

 <h1>Hi there, I'm Layal 👋🏻</h1>

-<h3>💫 About Me</h3>
+## 💫 About Me

-A QA Tester passionate about ensuring software is reliable, bug-free, and delivers a smooth user experience.
+A QA Tester passionate about ensuring **software is reliable, bug-free, and delivers a smooth user experience**.
 My background in **software development** helps me understand code structure and application behavior, which allows me to **identify issues effectively** and improve overall software quality.

 I work with **Manual and Automation Testing**, Java (JUnit), SpotBugs, Checkstyle, and web technologies — and I actively use **AI tools** across many areas of my work, including **testing, automation, analyzing code, improving processes, creating documentation, and supporting software quality**.